 Right-Click Track Header Options (indicated below) - Right-Click the area at the front of any Playlist track for the following options:

 - Rename / color - Renames or re-colors the channel using the Color Selector tool.
 Click on the Channel name and type to rename, Left-click on the color square (shown below) to open the re-color dialog, or Right-Click to randomly assign a color from a palette pre-approved by the Image-Line Aesthetics Committee.
 Once the name dialog is open, press (F2) to randomly select colors OR (F3) to select the last used color.

 - To Set an icon - Choose from a number of preset icons to display on the Channel button.
 NOTE: Middle-click on existing icons to directly open the icon menu.

 - Auto name - Automatically names and colors the track after the first Pattern Clip in the track.

-- Auto name clips - All Clips are renamed based on the Track's name.
+- Auto name clips - All Clips are renamed and colored based on the Track's name and color.

 - Track Mode - Speed workflow by grouping a Channel Instrument, Playlist Track and Mixer track so changes to the name, color and or icon of any member in the group will ripple throughout the chain.